hgalvani/ad-manager/README.md

 Description
 -----------
-This project aims to more easily manage some commom actions in Active Directory like create a user.
+This project aims to more easily manage some common actions in Active Directory like create a user.

 Installation
 -------------